adrianiftode/FluentAssertions.Web/readme.md

 ## Examples

 Checks if a response is HTTP 200 OK.
-The Test Detail Summary will contain information about the response and and the request, providing the a similar experience as intercepting it with Fiddler.
+The Test Detail Summary will contain information about the response and the request, providing the a similar experience as intercepting it with Fiddler.

 ```csharp
 [Fact]